Skip to Main Content

 Family and Parental Leave

 OR.
-Rev. Stat. § 659A.150 – 659.A 186
+Rev. Stat. § 659A.150 et seq.

 If the employer has 25 or more employees, the employee can qualify for protected leave under the Oregon Family Leave Act (OFLA).
-Thus, by law, the employee is allowed to take protected time off to take care of oneself or family members.
-Under OFLA, an employee can take up to a total of 12 weeks of time off per year for any of these reasons:

-- The employee can also take OFLA-protected time if the employee's child's school or childcare provider is closed due to a statewide public health emergency, such as the COVID-19 pandemic school closures.
+• The employee can also take OFLA-protected time if the employee's child's school or childcare provider is closed due to a statewide public health emergency, such as the COVID-19 pandemic school closures;

 The employer must continue to give the same health insurance benefits when the employee is on leave as when they are working.
 When they return to work, they must be returned to their former job or a similar position if the old job no longer exists.
+OFLA also prohibits discrimination or retaliation against an individual with respect to hiring or tenure or any other term or condition of employment because they have inquired about, submitted a request for family leave, or invoked any provision of OFLA.

 Paid Leave

 OR.
-Rev. Stat. § 657B.015 – 657B.050
+Rev. Stat. § 657B.015 et seq.

 Starting in September 2023, Oregon's Paid Leave program will allow employees to take paid time off for family leave, medical leave, and safe leave.
 The Paid Leave program allows employees to take up to 12 weeks of paid leave in a 52-week period (up to 14 weeks for pregnancy-related medical leave).
 Paid leave can be taken a week or a single day at a time.
-The employee's job is protected while they use paid leave if they have been employed by their employer for at least 90 days.
-Employers cannot penalize employees for using paid leave.

 While many employees will receive 100 percent wage replacement, benefit payments depend on the employee's wages and/or income compared to the statewide average weekly wage.